akashtn/task-manager-api/README.md

  - `controllers` -> they are kind of the last middlewares as post them you call you business layer to execute the budiness logic.
 In controllers we just receive the incoming requests and data and then pass it to the business layer, and once business layer returns an output, we structure the API response in controllers and send the output.

- - `repositories` -> this folder contains all the logic using which we interact the DB by writing queries, all the raw queries or ORM queries will go here.
+ - `repositories` -> this folder contains all the logic using which we interact with the DB by writing queries, all the raw queries or ORM queries will go here.

- - `services` -> contains the buiness logic and interacts with repositories for data from the database
+ - `services` -> contains the buiness logic and interacts with repositories for data from the database.

  - `utils` -> contains helper methods, error classes etc.